shishenyxx/PASM/Snakemake_pipeline/README.md

 ----------------------------

 ## Config files:
-These are files you need to prepare for the annotation scripts, saved in the file snake_conf.yaml
+### Below are files you need to prepare for the annotation scripts, saved in the file snake_conf.yaml
 #### input_files
 Path to the input file list.
 #### out_dir